strimzi/proposals/062-support-tiered-storage.md

 Unit tests will be added to validate that all the RLM, RSM, and RLMM changes are propagated through.
 Because the RSM and RLMM are typically provided by user and there is no built in support for any third party cloud provider, there won’t be any integration tests covering the cloud provider interaction.
 It’s the user’s responsibility to ensure the RSM and RLMM works with the intended cloud provider.

-For testing purposes, an integration test with `LocalTieredStorage` implementation can be added to ensure end-to-end functionality.
+For testing purposes, a system test with `LocalTieredStorage` implementation can be added to ensure end-to-end functionality.

 ## Affected Projects